Art State of Mind

 The richest astronomical planispheres: Ibn Muhammad Amin Muhammad Mahdi al-Khadim al-Yazdi, Planispheric Astrolabe, 1659-1660, National Maritime Museum, Greenwich, London, England, UK.
 Royal Museums Greenwich.

 This is a very rare planispheric astrolabe, created by Ibn Muhammad Amin Muhammad Mahdi al-Khadim al-Yazdi, dated circa 1659-1660.
 Astrolabes are more precise and arduous to use than planispheres.
 This artwork has amazing engravings of the constellations included, as well as some verses in Persian, metaphorically referring to the components of the astrolabe.
-All together they present an interesting poem.
+Together they present an interesting poem.
 The work on metal is rather sophisticated, demonstrating the artist’s ability and taste.
-This particular piece is on display in the National Maritime Museum, Greenwich, London.
+This particular piece is on display in the National Maritime Museum, Greenwich, London, UK.

 4. The Biblical Planisphere